The Best Way to Find Duplicate Images of Different Sizes

 The Best Duplicate Image Finder

-- Identify exact duplicate photos, videos, audios, documents and other exact duplicate files
+- Identify exact duplicate photos along with all other duplicate files (videos, audio, etc.)

-- Automatically select all but one file for deletion in each set of exact dupes
+- Automatically select all but one file for deletion in each set of exact duplicates

 - Easy to use and customize